CONABIO/madmex-tutorials/eng/standalone/rapideye_processing.md

 For this example:

+* In the path: /madmex-v2 we have cloned the CONABIO/madmex-v2 repository
 * Inside the directory: "/data/rapideye" we have the shell "data_ingestion_folder.sh" which needs to have execution permissions.
 Go to rapideye_commands.md of this repository.
-* In the path: /madmex-v2 we have cloned the CONABIO/madmex-v2 repository
 * In the path: /resources/config we have the configuration archive "configuration.ini"
 * In the path: "/data/rapideye/example" we have the folder to be ingested: 2044024_2015-01-02_RE1_3A_301519
 * In the path: /export we have the archive "variables.txt"
-* We want that the data of the folder example be copied to: /datos/eodata and be registered in the database
+* We want that the data of the folder example be copied to: /data/eodata and be registered in the database

 We execute the following command line:

 ```
 docker run --rm -v /madmex-v2:/LUSTRE/MADMEX/code \
+-v /data/rapideye/data_ingestion_folder.sh:/results/data_ingestion.sh \
 -v /resources/config:/LUSTRE/MADMEX/code/resources/config \
+-v /data/rapideye/example:/results \
--v /datos/eodata:/LUSTRE/MADMEX/eodata \
+-v /export/variables.txt:/results/variables.txt \
--v /export/variables.txt:/results/variables.txt -v /data/rapideye/example:/results madmex/ws \
+-v /data/eodata:/LUSTRE/MADMEX/eodata madmex/ws \
-/results/data_ingestion.sh /results/LC80210482015015LGN00.tar.bz
+/results/data_ingestion.sh /results/2044024_2015-01-02_RE1_3A_301519
 ```